vseloved/cl-redis/README.md

 Generic functions `tell` and `expect` implement the Redis protocol according to the [spec](http://redis.io/topics/protocol).
-`tell` specifies how a request to Redis is formatted.
-`expect` — how the response is handled.
+`tell` specifies how a request to Redis is formatted, `expect` — how the response is handled.
 The best way to implement another method on `expect` is usually with `def-expect-method`, which arranges reading data from the socket